penny-five/osakemyrsky/README.md

 #### Destroy development environment

-Stop & destroy all containers and volumes:

 ```sh
 yarn dev:destroy
 ```

+This stops and destroys all containers and volumes.

 ## Production environment